StreamDevice is an

 Another record trying to lock the same device has to wait and

-might get a LockTimeout
+might get a LockTimeout.

 If any error happens, the protocol is aborted.
 The record will have

-field set to INVALID
+its SEVR field set to INVALID and its

-field to something describing the error:
+STAT field to something describing the error:

-) because
+TIMEOUTLockTimeout) because

 other records are keeping the device busy or the device did not reply

-in time (ReplyTimeout
+in time (ReplyTimeout).

-command
+COMMCALCin command

 or it contained values the record did not accept.